alkaakin/markov-text-prediction/Documentation/Description_Markov_text_prediction.md

 ## Specification

 The program will first take as an input a corpora such as a .txt or .xlsx file.
-Individual words in the initial file will be processed in Trie method named wordProcessor(), that will go through each n-gram (initially implemented only for bigrams, 2-letter letterpairs).
+Individual words in the initial file will be processed in Trie method named wordProcessor(), that will go through each n-gram.
 The individual nGrams will be given to the Insert method, where they are inserted to the Trie along with updating a specific object/class FrequencyTable.
+The nGram's length will be decided by giving an order parametre to the Trie.

 Insertation of nGrams happens by adding new TrieNodes to the Trie.
-Insertation starts at root; if root does not contain as its child the first letter of the letterpair, it will be inserted.
-Then the program will move to this childnode and find out whether that one contains as its child the second letter of the pair.
+Insertation starts at root; if root does not contain as its child the first letter of the nGram, it will be inserted.
+Then the program will move to this childnode and find out whether that one contains as its child the next letter of the nGram.
 This will be duly inserted, if not.

-The TrieNodes contain information about 1) child nodes of the TrieNode in question (a HashMap<Character, TrieNode> as an attribute of the TrieNode); and 2) frequencies of the children (HashMap<Character, Integer> as an attribute of the FrequencyTable object that is an attribute of the TrieNode).
-FrequencyTable contains the method updateFrequency for tracking probabilities of individual letters following other letters, i.e. how many times a certain letter succeeds the first letter.
+The TrieNodes contain information about 1) child nodes of the TrieNode in question (a HashMap<Character, TrieNode> as an attribute of the TrieNode); and 2) the frequency of the TrieNode in question.
+The frequency of the node will be updated each time the letter is added to the Trie as part of the nGram.

 The program will finally generate name(s) following this logic: a random letter (character) is allotted out fo the trie.root children and that will be the first letter of the name.
-The next letter of the word will be based on the FrequencyTable of the first letter, and this chain will continue until a certain amount of letters is achieved.
-The final logic of forming words may change during development.
+The next letter of the word will be based on the frequencies of the first letter's children (weighed ranking), and this chain will continue until a certain amount of letters is achieved.

 Given a large enough input source, the program should be fairly good at mimicking natural languages (restricted to the Latin alphabet for the needs of this course).

-The final implementation will work for higher orders of nGrams than just bigrams - also trigrams and quadrigrams.
-The implementation will initially be only for bigrams.
+The maximum order of nGrams for the program is 4, and the minimum is 1.
+This means that 5-letter nGrams (for word ostentious, ngrams "osten", "stent", "tenti", "entio", "ntiou" and "tious" would be stored) are the maximal datapoints stored, whereas 1-grams such as "eg" and "gg" for word egg would be the minimal.

 ## Time complexity